New York isn’t New York without artists.

-CRNY’s Artist Employment Program (AEP) is a 2-year program that will fund employment for 300 artists in partnerships with dozens of community based organizations across New York State for two years.
-Participating artists will receive a salary of $65,000 per year (commensurate with median household income in New York State) plus benefits and dedicated time to focus on their practice.
-Participating organizations will receive $25,000-$100,000 per year to support their collaborations with these artists.
+CRNY’s Artist Employment Program (AEP) is a 2-year program that will fund employment for 300 artists working in collaboration with community-based organizations across New York State.
+Participating artists will receive a salary of $65,000 per year (commensurate with median household income in New York State) plus benefits and dedicated time to focus on their artistic practice.
+Community-based organizations will receive $25,000-$100,000 per year to support their collaborations with these artists.

-Artists will serve as critical thought-partners in the conceptualization and implementation of both the guaranteed income pilot and the employment program.
-As key members of an advisory group and in collaboration with CRNY leadership, artists will help map out a process that will address the specific employment needs and unique challenges artists face in building a long-term sustainable livelihood.
+Artists have served as critical thought-partners in the conceptualization and implementation of the Guaranteed Income for Artists and Artist Employment programs.
+As key members of CRNY’s Leadership Council and Think Tank, artists helped shape both programs to address the specific employment needs and unique challenges artists face in building a long-term sustainable livelihood.

 - July 1, 2021 — Leadership Council announced

 - August 31, 2021 — Think Tank members announced

 - Sept 13-Dec 15, 2021 — Think Tank gatherings to co-design programs

 - February 14, 2022 — Application guidelines released

 - March 25, 2022 — Deadline to submit applications

 - April 15, 2022 — Guaranteed Income for Artists participants notified of selection